Summer research and internships are a fantastic way to:

 Interested students may contact Rithika Mukerjee, Mellon Grants Administrator, at firstname.lastname@example.org.

 The Billington Student Research Fellowship in U.S. History funds two summer research fellowships for undergraduates conducting archival/primary source research in U.S. History.
 This is a competitive fellowship, and History majors who have completed their junior year will be given some preference in the process.
 American Studies majors are also encouraged to apply for this fellowship.
 All projects related to the history of the United States from its colonial era to the present are eligible.
 The Billington Student Fellows participate in the ten-week Summer Research Program offered by the URC and present their research at the culminating conference.
-Students also receive stipends ($4,500 for ten weeks), subsidized on-campus housing and meal plan (depending on financial need), and a small budget (up to $500) for research expenses.
+Students also receive stipends ($4,500 for ten weeks), subsidized on-campus housing and meal plan (depending on financial need and pending the availability of an in-person program), and a small budget (up to $500) for research expenses.
 Faculty sponsors who work with students over the summer will receive a stipend of $1,000.

 Please direct any questions about the Billington Student Research Fellowship to Professor Sharla Fett, History Department at email@example.com.